 Steps for Choosing an IntroSem

-- Read the online catalog carefully: Each course description contains information about the topic, prerequisites and units, as well as a biographical profile of the faculty member.
-If you are interested in taking a course in a particular department or quarter, you may find the filtering tools on the landing page and the sorted lists under "At A Glance" particularly useful.
-You can also review the seminars by course title or Ways certification.
+- Read the online catalog carefully: Each seminar description contains information about the topic, prerequisites and units, as well as a biographical profile of the faculty member.
+If you are interested in taking a course in a particular department or quarter, you may find the filtering tools in the left sidebar of the Seminars page particularly useful.
+You can also review by interest, GERs, school, and cohort-preference.

-- Create your Annual Seminar Plan: Select your top three seminars for autumn, winter, spring, and summer quarters.
-By choosing seminars in advance, you will have a headstart on academic planning for the year.
+- Create your Annual Seminar Plan : Select your top three seminars for autumn, winter, and spring.
+By choosing seminars in advance, you will have a head start on academic planning for the year.
 Write statements of interest for your first choice seminars each quarter and sign up in the IntroSems' VCA at vcais.stanford.edu.

 - Confirm that the course fits your schedule: Day, time and location (DTL) are arranged by the offering department and are made available before each quarter begins.
 The most current DTL, WAYS and other pertinent information will be available in Explore Courses.
 Planning your schedule for the new quarter may undergo multiple revisions, so use this information as another guideline for your selection.

-- Be persistent: Although some IntroSems are oversubscribed each quarter, many others still have available space at the beginning of the term.
+- Be persistent: Although some IntroSems are oversubscribed each quarter with more student demand than space, many others still have available space at the beginning of the term.
 You will find many fascinating instructors and topics by browsing the list of space-available courses.